fawadazam65/Salesforce-Integration/README.md

 # Salesforce-Integration
 Go to website spoonacular.com
-make your profile  and  get key
+Make your profile  spoonacular.com  and  get key
 Put key in  aplex class.